joshuascodespace/Python-Projects/Machine-Learning/Neural-Network/README.md

 Shows the accuracy of the neural network in each epoch and shows the accuracy of the algorithm's gradient descent via finite differencing.

 ### `trainx.csv`
-These are the images of hand written digits the neural network is trained on.
+_THIS FILE CANNOT BE UPLOADED TO GITHUB BECAUSE IT IS TOO LARGE_ These are the images of hand written digits the neural network is trained on.

 ### `testx.csv`
 These are the images of hand written digits the neural network is tested on.